Our rating(4.3/5)

 The SumUp Solo card reader is unique and fits in your pocket.

-SumUp Solo is a standalone, handheld card reader with a touchscreen.
-For just an upfront price, it is an affordable terminal without monthly fees, commitment or a complicated setup.
+SumUp Solo is a standalone, handheld card reader with a touchscreen and optional receipt printer.
+It’s an affordable terminal to buy without monthly fees, commitment or a complicated setup.

 • Pros: Compact and sleek.
-Works anywhere with 3G or WiFi.
+Works anywhere with 4G or WiFi.
 No ongoing fees.
 Simple to use.
-Dock included.
+Dock or receipt printer included.
 Free business account.

 • Cons: Few terminal features.
 No POS integrations.
 Short battery life.
 Software glitches.
 Customer service complaints.